RachaRajesh/socialdashboard/README.md

 ## Authors and Contributions

-- Rajesh: App Development adn Testing
+- Rajesh: App Development and API ID's
-- Vishnu: UI Development and creation of API ID's
+- Vishnu: UI development and Testing
 ---